4060269/SmartWorkstationAssessment3/Flowcharts/sonarLogic.md

-Sonar Behaviour: When the sonar sensor detects a human coming close to the computer, it will start the boot up process, otherwise it will keep the computer i its current state.
+Sonar Behaviour: The sonar will detect a human coming close to the computer, if there is a person within a certain threshold of the sonar range, it will start the boot-up process of the computer, otherwise, the process ends.

 ```mermaid